 You also want to have at least a rough idea of a budget in mind before you jump on any planes.
 You may find yourself spending quite a bit before you even leave home on some of the things mentioned above.
-If you’ve not travelled independently before, it can be really difficult to know how much you are likely to spend, but our World Budget Travel Table may help you make some kind of estimate and also features regional breakdowns.
+If you’ve not travelled independently before, it can be really difficult to know how much you are likely to spend, but our 2023 backpacking costs guide may help you make some kind of estimate and also features regional breakdowns.

 You can also get in touch with any questions via commenting below or emailing us.